adamseew/energy-planning-paper/README.md

 ### Plan i (dynamic)

-For the dynamic plan i with replanning of path and computation simultaneously (the conditions are the same as for Plan I)
+For the plan i with re-planning-scheduling of path and computation parameters simultaneously (the conditions are the same as for Plan I)

 * all data: [data/simulation3/raw5/new_physics/dynamic_revised](data/simulation3/raw5/new_physics/dynamic_revised)
     * position: [position_simulation3D.csv](data/simulation3/raw5/new_physics/dynamic_revised/position_simulation3D.csv)